KRR-Oxford/OWL2Vec-Star/Version_0.1/README.md

 Please refer to helis_normal_split/README.md for membership prediciton on HeLis, refer to foodon_normal_split/README.md for subsumption prediction on FoodOn, and refer to go_normal_split/README.md for subsumption prediction on GO.

-Acknowledgements

-For random walk and WL subtree kernel, we re-use the codes of pyRDF2Vec.